Booligoosh/sydneybikemap/README.md

 - [Discord][discord] - Has various channels where you can get assistance.
 There is an oceania-specific one called `#oceania`.
 - [r/openstreetmap](https://reddit.com/r/openstreetmap) - Questions and discussion related to OSM

+## Roadmap

+(or should I say Cyclewaymap 😄)

+This project is far from done, there's lots of things I want to add!

+- [x] Separated cycleways
+- [x] Shared paths
+- [x] Cycleways under construction
+- [x] Planned/proposed cycleways
+- [ ] &le;20km/h streets (cause these are nearly as relaxed as cycleways)
+- [ ] Better handling/displaying on one-way streets and contraflows
+- [ ] Bike parking
+- [ ] Drinking water (for when you're out on a ride)
+- [ ] Toilets (for when you're out on a ride)
+- [ ] Public bike pumps

+Feel free to [contact me][contact] if you have any other ideas/requests (some may be more feasible than others).

 [discord]: https://discord.gg/openstreetmap
 [contact]: mailto:sydneybikemap@ethan.link